par12005/TPPS/docs/source/user_pages/page_4.rst

 .. image:: ../../../images/TPPS_genotype_ref.png

+* Ploidy: drop-down menu - Only visible when 'SSRs/cpSSRs Genotype Spreadsheet' is selected from 'Genotype File Types'
-* Genotype File Types: checkboxes - 'Genotype Spreadsheet/Assay', 'Assay Design', 'VCF'.
+* Genotype File Types: checkboxes - 'SNPs Genotype Assay', 'Assay Design', 'SNPs Associations', 'SSRs/cpSSRs Genotype Spreadsheet', 'Indel Genotype Spreadsheet', 'Other Marker Genotype Spreadsheet', 'VCF'.
 Select all that apply.
-'Assay Design' is only visible when 'SNPs' was selected from the 'Genotype Marker Type' field.
+'SNPs Genotype Assay', 'SSRs/cpSSRs Genotype Spreadsheet', 'Indel Genotype Spreadsheet', 'Other Marker Genotype Spreadsheet' are only available when 'SNPs', 'SSRs/cpSSRs', 'Indels', 'Other' are selected from the 'Genotype Marker Type' field, respectively.
+'Assay Design' and 'SNPs Associations' are only available if 'SNPs Genotype Assay' is selected.
-* Genotype Spreadsheet/Assay File: file upload - The genotype assay file.
-You will be required to specify which of your columns holds the Plant ID and genotype data in each row of your file.
-Only visible when 'Genotype Spreadsheet/Assay' was selected from the 'Genotype File Types' field.
+* SNPs Genotype Assay File: file upload - The SNPs genotype assay file.
+The format of this file is very important!
+The first column should contain plant identifiers which match the plant identifiers provided in the accession file and all of the remaining columns should contain SNP data.
-* Assay Design File: file upload - The assay design file.
-Only visible when 'Assay Design' was selected from the 'Genotype File Types' field.
+* Assay Design File: file upload - design file for SNPs genotype assay.
+* SNPs Associations File: file upload - Spreadsheet containing SNPs Association data.
+You will be required to specify which of your columns holds the SNP ID, scaffold, position, allele, associated trait, and confidence value.

+    * Confidence Value Type: drop-down menu - The type of confidence value, such as P-value, Genomic Inflation Factor, etc.
+    * Association Analysis Tool: drop-down menu - Select analysis tool from list of options.
+    * SNPs Population Structure file: optional file upload.
+    * SNPs Kinship File: optional file upload.

+* SSRs/cpSSRs Spreadsheet: file upload - SSRs/cpSSRs genotype file.
+The format of this file is very important!
+The first column should contain plant identifiers and each remaining column will be SSR/cpSSR data.
+The exact format depends on the ploidy selected.

+    * Extra SSRs/cpSSRs Spreadsheet: checkbox - Check this box to add an additional SSRs/cpSSRs file.
+    * Additional SSRs/cpSSRs Type: textfield - Marker type of the additional SSRs/cpSSRs marker.
+    * Additional SSRs/cpSSRs Ploidy: Ploidy of the additional SSRs/cpSSRs marker.
+    * SSRs/cpSSRs Additional Spreadsheet: file upload - Additional SSRs/cpSSRs spreadsheet.
+Same format as the first SSRs/cpSSRs spreadsheet.

+* Indel Genotype Spreadsheet: file upload - Indel genotype spreadsheet.
+The format of this file is very important!
+The first column should contain plant identifiers and all remaining columns should contain indel data.
+* Other Marker Genotype Spreadsheet: file upload - Other marker genotype spreadsheet.
 * VCF File: file upload - The VCF file.
-Only visible when 'VCF' was selected from the 'Genotype File Types' field.
+Must be a .zip file.

 A screenshot of the genotype file fields can be seen below: